micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/benchmarking/index.md

 the code to profil can be instrumented.

 If no plugin supports it, then a plugin has to be created.
-Then another set of question arise which are (according to the context):
+Then, another set of questions arises, which are (according to the context):

- 1. How could it benifit to many others?
+ 1. How could it benefit to others?
- 2. What piece of code would be used to measure the time? (in C or C++).
+ 2. What piece of code would be used to measure the time?
+(In C or C++?)
- 3. What plaform can it support?
-(OS,CPU etc...).
+ 3. What platform can it support?
+(OS, CPU, etc.)
- 4. How the code shall be instrumented?
+ 4. How should the code be instrumented?

-The answers to this question would be:
+The answers to these questions would be:

  1. Create a generic plugin and write a documentation that would be understandable for a normal user and an expert user.
- 2. Using the timespec ang clock_gettime Linux syscall.
+ 2. Using the `timespec` and `clock_gettime` Linux syscall.
- 3. From previous answer --> OS: Linux any cpu as long as it has the same Linux api.
+ 3. From previous answer --> OS: Linux on any CPU as long as it has the same Linux API.
  4. Using a simple way using the comment as follow
-    /** Benchmarking::plugin_name::function */ .
+   ` /** Benchmarking::plugin_name::function */` .
 The choice for the current
-    tutorial would be /** Benchmarking::TimeBenchmarking::Timer */
+    tutorial would be `/** Benchmarking::TimeBenchmarking::Timer */`

-These answers provided us with the minimun necessary for the creation of plugin.
+These answers provide us with the minimum necessary for the creation of a plugin.

-### Create a tfa - plugin
+## Create a TFA-Plugin

-### Files tree structure
+### File tree structure

-The final code shall be located in the folder path src_root_sb/tfa-plugin/TimeBenchmarking with the following structure:
+The final code shall be located in `src_root_sb/tfa-plugin/TimeBenchmarking` with the following structure:

 TimeBenchmarking
 	├── CMakeLists.txt